nolta/cayley/index.md

 [Cayley](http://github.com/nolta/cayley)
 ========================================

-Cayley is an experimental superset of the C language.
+Cayley is an experimental set of extensions to the C language, intended to simplify numerical programming.

 Slices, a.k.a. multidimensional pointers
 ----------------------------------------